 How can you stand out from the crowd and make sure others remember you?

-Whether you’re struggling to build meaningful personal or professional relationships, there’s a good chance that you following the mass.
+Whether you’re struggling to build meaningful personal relationships, there’s a good chance that you following the mass and what I call being "vanilla".
 Being like everybody else and doing what everybody else’s doing, has an impact on that.

 Keep in mind that we all need help with something.
-Your date may be new to the local area and in need of help getting to know the place.
+Your date may be new to the local area and in need of help getting to know the place or new to dating after a divorce or death of his wife.
+He will be just as nervous as you.

 7. Don’t Be Afraid to Show Your Flaws